 RRHA-owned refrigerators will not be removed from the unit by residents.
 The site office will be notified to remove an RRHA-owned refrigerator, if necessary.
-If the resident-owned appliances are not in acceptable condition according to Uniform Physical Condition Standards (UPCS), RRHA reserves the right to require the resident to remove or repair that appliance at the resident's expense.
+If the resident-owned appliances are not in acceptable condition according to National Standards for Physical Inspection of Real Estate (NSPIRE), RRHA reserves the right to require the resident to remove or repair that appliance at the resident's expense.